vs-vivek/vs-vivek.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic2.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info: >
     <p>Laboratory for Research on the Structure of Matter</p>
     <p>3231 Walnut Street</p>